 Here’s how to get ready for a medical coding position in just six easy steps:

-As of 2025, the average annual salary for an entry-level medical coder in the United States is $39,975.
+As of 2026, the average annual salary for an entry-level medical coder in the United States is $59,975.
+It should be noted that even the starting salary (entry-level) for medical coders is higher than that of medical billers at $34,500.

 While medical coding and medical billing work closely in the healthcare system, these are two distinct roles.